Welcome to the Oregon Hazards Lab

 News from the Oregon Hazards Lab

-ShakeAlert Earthquake Early Warning and Critical Infrastructure Workshop
+ShakeAlert Earthquake Early Warning and Healthcare Resilience Workshop

-Join earthquake scientists and critical infrastructure operators to learn how water and sewer utilities have used ShakeAlert earthquake early warning technology to enhance their earthquake preparedness and resilience.
+Join earthquake scientists and healthcare leaders to learn how hospitals can use ShakeAlert earthquake early warning technology to enhance their earthquake preparedness and resilience in this free virtual workshop.